 Access Arrangements

-GL Assessment does not specifically recommend any fixed access arrangements as our assessments are not considered high stakes testing, rather they are intended to support teacher judgements.
+GL Education does not specifically recommend any fixed access arrangements as our assessments are not considered high stakes testing, rather they are intended to support teacher judgements.
 Schools are encouraged to use their discretion to suit the needs of the individual learners within their care with due consideration that:

 • Where adaptations are made (for example reader, scribe, additional time etc), data should be considered in this context as it is outside the circumstances under which the tests were standardised.